InTEGr8or/cli-quiz/README.md

 The other quizzes I use, like Anki-droid and Udemy quizzes are not open-source-ish enough.
 There is some difficulty adding question sets and types.
 I want questions in a data format that is more verifiable and standard.

-We all need to learn, so maybe we can learn to trade.
+We all need to learn, so maybe we can learn to trade our learning and the product of our learning.

+## Inspiration

+I was inspired yesterday by this article: [How to Build And Publish Command-Line Applications With Python](https://towardsdatascience.com/how-to-build-and-publish-command-line-applications-with-python-96065049abc1)

 ## Roadmap